 The chemical substances that are the subject of these proposed SNURs are undergoing premanufacture review.
 In addition to those conditions of use intended by the submitter, EPA has identified certain other reasonably foreseen conditions of use.
 EPA has preliminarily determined that the chemicals under their intended conditions of use are not likely to present an unreasonable risk.
 However, EPA has not assessed risks associated with the reasonably foreseen conditions of use for these chemicals.
 EPA is proposing to designate these reasonably foreseen and other potential conditions of use as significant new uses.
-As a result, those conditions of use are no longer reasonably foreseen to occur without first going through a separate, subsequent EPA review and determination process associated with a SNUN.
+As a result, before those conditions of use can occur, they must first go through a separate, subsequent EPA review and determination process associated with a SNUN.